Robust Asset-Liability Management: Evaluation: static and dynamic hedging

 Note that although we reduce the maturities by $\Delta$ to form the portfolio, we use the actual maturities to evaluate the portfolio value and define the cash position.
 Initializing at $V_0=P_0$ (100\% funding), we can implement dynamic hedging by repeating this procedure for $s=\Delta,2\Delta,\dotsc$.
 We evaluate the quality of the hedge at time $s$ using the absolute return error

 We implement the dynamic hedging approach using the \texttt{fullHorizon} liability and the same zero-coupon bonds as in the static problem.
 Among the robust portfolio methods, we focus solely on \RI(2), as it performed best in the static case.
-Since the yield curve model of \citet{AngBekaertWei2008} is estimated using quarterly data, we assume the immunizing portfolio is rebalanced every quarter.
-We evaluate performance over a 10-year horizon, repeating the simulation 5,000 times.
+We assume the immunizing portfolio is rebalanced every quarter and evaluate the performance over a 10-year horizon, repeating the simulation 5,000 times.

 The results are summarized in Figure \ref{fig:fratio_sim}.
 The left panel shows the histogram of absolute return errors at the end of the 10-year period across all simulations (the absolute return error in \eqref{eq:dyn_abs_ret} evaluated at $s = 40$).
 Overall, it is clear that \RI(2) is the superior method, since it has more mass in the left tail where the absolute return error is small.
-Also, the MSE is 11 times smaller compared to \HD, which comes second best.
-The worst performing method is \KRD, which has a MSE that is almost 100 times higher than \RI(2), and is much more left skewed.
+Also, the mean squared error (MSE) is almost 6 times smaller than \KRD, which comes second best.
+The worst performing method is \HD, which has a MSE that is 83 times higher than \RI(2).

 The right panel of Figure \ref{fig:fratio_sim} sheds light on the maxmin property by showing the 99th percentile of the absolute return error for each method throughout the 10-year period across all simulations.
-Interestingly, \RI(2) and \HD are quite comparable according to this metric, especially during earlier years.
-Only after 6 years do we observe a noticeable difference between the two methods.
-Due to increased uncertainty, the percentiles are naturally increasing over time. \KRD compares poorly to the other methods because of outliers in the right tail, especially at the end of the immunization period.
+Due to increased uncertainty, the percentiles are naturally increasing over time.
+Consistent with the histogram, \HD performs relatively poorly because of outliers in the right tail, particularly toward the end of the immunization period. \RI(2) again performs best, with an absolute return error in the tail that is roughly half that of \KRD.